 Numerous studies have found this natural anti-nausea technique to be extremely effective across the board for nausea and vomiting resulting from morning sickness, motion sickness, postoperative sickness, and chemotherapy.

 A company called Southwest Bands also markets a product called Sea-Band that takes advantage of this natural anti-nausea acupressure point.
 They sell a pair of 1-inch wide woven elasticized bands with a plastic ball-shaped button sewn inside.
 A band is worn around each wrist so that the button places constant pressure on the P6 acupressure point.
 Sea-Bands are available at most drug stores.
 However, there is no reason you can’t make your own using a needle and thread, a small round ball-shaped button, and two tennis wrist sweatbands.

 There is plenty of evidence to support the use of the herb ginger for stopping nausea, regardless of the cause.
-And the beauty of using ginger in particular to stop the nausea and vomiting associated with pregnancy is that there are few, if any, side effects, and it doesn’t affect the pregnancy.
-For stopping nausea, the generally recommended dosage has been 500 to 600 mg every three to four hours.
-Numerous products are available through the mail and in health food stores.
+And the beauty of using ginger, in particular to stop the nausea and vomiting associated with pregnancy, is that there are few, if any, side effects, and it doesn’t affect the pregnancy.
+For stopping nausea, the generally recommended dose is 500 to 600 mg every three to four hours.
+Numerous products are available online and in health food stores.